How To Grow Spinach

 As soon as the spinach leaves are 3-4 inches in length, usually around 6-8 weeks after planting, they are ready to be harvested.
 Spinach should be harvested regularly to increase the amount it produces; pick the outer leaves off first.
 As you cut off leaves, the plant will focus its energy on producing more.
 This is where the abundance of spinach really comes through.
 You can harvest it for weeks if you keep trimming it on a regular basis.

 The harvest will end when the plants bolt, which happens during long days of heat in the summer.

 Step Four – Plant More Spinach

 6-8 weeks before the first fall frost, plant more rows of spinach.
 This will generally be mid-late August.
 Follow the same planting instructions, as mentioned above.
 This spinach will be ready to harvest mid-late October.
 Spinach plants can withstand temperatures down to -5C.

 Try our Spinach Varieties

 - Corvair Spinach: Produces oval, dark green leaves.
-A great tasting spinach with a slightly sweet flavour.
-This spinach is fast growing and produces a heavy yield, making it a great choice for growing at home.
-Corvair is a cold hardy spinach and does best in the spring or fall.
-It’s very resistant to downy mildew.
+Great tasting spinach with a slightly sweet flavour.
+This spinach is fast-growing and produces a heavy yield, making it an excellent choice for growing at home.
+Corvair is a cold-hardy variety and does best in the spring or fall.
+Very resistant to downy mildew.
 Matures in 40 days

 - Bloomsdale Spinach: Produces large and thick, dark green leaves.
-It’s a richly flavoured spinach, and tastes great in salads, soups, or steamed.
-Matures in 43 days.
+Richly flavoured spinach and tastes great in salads, soups, or steamed.
+Bloomsdale spinach matures in 43 days.